rashatwi/nmr-dataset/README.md

 functional theory (DFT) with classical molecular dynamics (MD) simulations as implemented in the MISPR high-throughput infrastructure.

 The lactam data corresponds to different conformers of penam β-lactams in chloroform solvent.
-The electrolyte data corresponds to solvation structures for a magnesium bis(trifluoromethanesulfonyl)imide Mg(TFSI)2 in dimethoxyethane (DME) solvent, which is a common electrolyte system for Mg-based batteries.
+The electrolyte data corresponds to solvation structures for: (1) a magnesium bis(trifluoromethanesulfonyl)imide Mg(TFSI)2 in dimethoxyethane (DME) solvent and (2) LiTFSI in DME which are common electrolyte system for Mg- and Li-based batteries, respectively.
 Solvation structures were extracted from MD simulations at 25 °C, 1 atm, and a salt:solvent ratio of 1:18.

 # DFT Benchmarking Study
 The benchmarking study on the electrolyte system includes almost 1,000 DFT calculations.
 It involves